h5p/h5p-wordpress-plugin/readme.txt

 With the H5P plugin you may create interactive videos, interactive presentations, quizzes, image hotspots and many other types of interactive HTML5 content.
 Content may be created using the built in authoring tool or by uploading H5P files containing content others have created.

-The content may be inserted into your posts and pages using shortcodes, like this `[h5p id="1"]`.
+The content may be inserted into multiple posts and pages using shortcodes, like this `[h5p id="1"]`.

 Whenever you get a new H5P library this enables you to start creating rich content of a new type using this library, i.e. if you download [Interactive Video](http://h5p.org/interactive-video) and upload in your WordPress, you may create your own interactive videos.